-I have been a therapist since 2006 and volunteer at St Catherine’s Day Hospice in Crawley providing Reiki for cancer patients as well as Reiki and massage for their carers.
+I have been a therapist since 2006 and volunteered at St Catherine’s Day Hospice in Crawley providing Reiki for cancer patients as well as Reiki and massage for their carers.

 I tailor treatments to meet individual needs and may use one or more therapies to achieve this at no extra charge.
 I am passionate about my job and aim to do my very best so that you leave feeling calm, relaxed, refreshed and rejuvenated/uplifted.

-I am a member of The Guild of Holistic Therapists
+I am a member of The Federation of Holistic Therapists